gonuke/ALARA/README.rst

 Process
 _______
-1. Obtain the distribution from the appropriate source.
-2. Unpack the distribution.

-	%> gunzip -c alara-2.7.1.tar.gz | tar xf -

-3. Go to newly created directory.
+1. Generate ALARA configuration script

-	%> cd alara-2.7.1
+    %> autoreconf -fi

-4. Configure ALARA for your system
+1. Configure ALARA for your system

 	%> ./configure

    See below for options that you can give to configure.

-5. Build the application
+2. Build the application

 	%> make

-6. Install the application
+3. Install the application

 	%> make install